robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-09-05 19:39:48 UTC
+**Last Updated:** 2025-09-05 20:25:00 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Visitors should check back later; the webcam feed is temporarily unavailable.
+**Recommendation:** Visitors should check back later; the webcam feed is temporarily unavailable but expected to resume soon.
-**Technical Note:** The status image indicates a maintenance message in red text on a gray background, with a timestamp of 19:39 UTC for the next check.
+**Technical Note:** The status image indicates a gray background with red text stating \

-**Blog Summary:** Our panda cam is temporarily offline for maintenance.
-We appreciate your patience and will update you once the live feed is back online!

 ---